KillahPotatoes/KP-Liberation/README.md

 [Donate via paypal.me](https://www.paypal.me/wyqer)

 ## Overview
-The area has fallen to the OPFOR, and it is up to you to take it back.
+The area has fallen to the enemy, and it is up to you to take it back.
 Embark with your teammates on a persistent campaign that will span several weeks of real time to liberate all the major cities of the area.
-* Experience a massive CTI campaign with over 100 different capturable settlements across the entire area,
+* Experience a massive CTI campaign with up to 200 different capturable settlements across the entire area
+* Cooperative gameplay for up to 34 players
+* A commander role to take care of the planning, production, logistic and AI commanding
-* Cooperate with 0 to 34 other players, with a commander role and recruitable AI troops to fill the gaps,
+* Recruitable AI troops to fill the gaps
-* Buy troops and vehicles using three different types of resources,
+* Buy troops and vehicles using three different types of resources
-* Build the FOB of your dreams with an ingame "what you see is what you get" system,
+* Build the FOB of your dreams with an ingame "what you see is what you get" system
-* Fight aggressive and cunning hostile forces who react and adapt to your actions,
+* Fight aggressive and cunning hostile forces who react and adapt to your actions
-* Learn that every window is a threat thanks to the custom urban combat AI,
+* Learn that every window is a threat thanks to the custom urban combat AI
-* Accomplish meaningful secondary objectives that will benefit your progression,
+* Accomplish meaningful secondary objectives that will benefit your progression
-* Never lose your progress with the built-in server-side save system.
+* Never lose your progress with the built-in server-side save system

 ## Public Servers